stackevo/spudreq/draft-trammell-spud-req.md

 Related to identifier scope is the scope of properties bound to SPUD packets by endpoints.
 SPUD may support both per-tube properties as well as per-packet properties.
 Properties signaled per packet reduce state requirements at middleboxes, but also increase per-packet overhead.
+Small signal size (in bits of entropy) and encoding efficiency (in bits on the wire) is therefore more important for per-packet signaling that per-tube signaling.

-It is likely that both types of property binding are necessary, but the selection of which properties to bind how must be undertaken carefully.
-It is also possible that SPUD will provide a very limited set of per-packet signals (such as ECN) using flags in the SPUD header, and require all more complicated properties to be bound per- tube.
+It is likely that both types of property binding are useful, but the selection of which properties to bind how must be undertaken carefully.
+It is also possible that SPUD will provide a very limited set of per-packet signals (such as ECN) using flags in the SPUD header, and require all more complicated properties to be bound per-tube.

 ## Tradeoffs in integrity protection